Hugh Hefner: Career

 In the 1960s, Hefner created "private key" clubs that were racially diverse.
 During the civil rights movement in 1966, Hefner sent Alex Haley to interview American Nazi Party founder George Lincoln Rockwell, much to Rockwell's shock because Haley was black.
 Rockwell agreed to meet with Haley only after gaining assurance that he was not Jewish, although Rockwell kept a handgun on the table throughout the interview.
 In Roots: The Next Generations (1979), the interview was recreated with James Earl Jones as Haley and Marlon Brando as Rockwell.
 Haley had also interviewed Malcolm X in 1963 and Martin Luther King Jr. in 1966 for the newly established 1962 "playboy interview".

 In 1970, Hefner stated that "militant feminists" are "unalterably opposed to the romantic boy-girl society that Playboy promotes" and ordered an article in his magazine against them.

 In his later years, Hefner's star dimmed, but he remained a well-known personality, often appearing in cameo roles.
 In the 1993 The Simpsons episode "Krusty Gets Kancelled", Hefner voiced himself.
 In 1999, Hefner financed the Clara Bow documentary Discovering the It Girl.
 "Nobody has what Clara had," he said.
 "She defined an era and made her mark on the nation".
 Hefner guest-starred as himself in the 2000 Sex and the City episode "Sex and Another City".
 In 2005, he guest-starred on the HBO shows Curb Your Enthusiasm and Entourage.
 He guest-starred as himself in a 2006 episode of Seth Green's Robot Chicken on the late-night programming block Adult Swim.
 In the 2007 Family Guy episode "Airport '07", he voiced himself.
 He has a star on the Hollywood Walk of Fame for television and made several movie appearances as himself.
-In 2009, he received a "worst supporting actor" nomination for a Razzie award for his performance as himself in Miss March.
+In 2009, he was nominated for a Golden Raspberry Award for Worst Supporting Actor for his performance as himself in Miss March.
 On his official Twitter account, he joked about this nomination: "Maybe I didn't understand the character."

 Brigitte Berman's documentary Hugh Hefner: Playboy, Activist and Rebel was released on July 30, 2010.
 He had previously granted full access to documentary filmmaker and television producer Kevin Burns for the A&E Biography special Hugh Hefner: American Playboy in 1996.
 Hefner and Burns later collaborated on numerous other television projects, most notably on The Girls Next Door, a reality series that ran for six seasons (2005–2009) and 90 episodes.
 Hefner also made a voice-only appearance as himself in the 2011 film Hop.